MARY AND MEGANs TV TROPES

 Love at First Sight: Whether it was love or just attraction, she felt drawn to Medea almost immediately after meeting her.
 She asked her to stay after class to deliver something to Miyuki, then stuck around after class to give Medea her number and address, letting her know she was welcome to visit on the weekend.
 Since it was obvious Medea felt the same way, she didn’t waste any time taking her up on the offer.

 Minored in Asskicking: She’s not a fighter, though she enjoys watching the V7D in action.
-However, she’s surprisingly skilled at using her tail to grab people—maybe even strangling someone who tries to attack Medea.
+However, she’s surprisingly skilled at using her tail to grab people; while not powerful enough to do serious damage—she can’t strangle anyone with it or hurl enemies across a room—but it’s strong and nimble enough to use it to snatch or trip enemies, pull objects toward herself, or most importantly, interfere with someone who's trying to attack Medea.

-Hot for Student: At first, she was introduced as someone with an interest in youth, which could easily be mistaken for an interest in her students.
-This leads the audience to think she might be trying to hook up with Yuki.
+Hot for Student: At first, she was introduced as someone with a particular interest in Yuki.
+This is meant to lead the audience to think she might be trying to hook up with her.
 But it turns out to be a red herring.
 She actually comes across more motherly toward her students—especially when she talks to Yuki about her grades, assignments, and gives that kind of caring, 'keep working hard' advice.
 In the end, she turns out to be more interested in Medea.

 Cuteness Proximity: Even though she initially claimed she was just lustfully attracted to Medea when they first met, it was later revealed that Delilah thought Medea was so tiny and cute that she couldn’t resist the urge to cuddle her.
 Sure, their relationship started with more sparks than sentiment, but over time, it’s become clear that there’s way more to them than just physical desire.
 These days, they’re often seen curled up together, gently stroking each other’s hair, or just being ridiculously sweet.
 That said, their relationship still has a healthy balance of old-school romance and pure, unfiltered sexual chemistry.